Top 5 Stylish Men's Dress Shoes for Plantar Fasciitis and Diabetic Nerve Pain

 Dress Shoes That Look Good and Relieve Foot Pain

-Foot pain and discomfort can come from many sources, but two of the primary causes are diabetic nerve pain and plantar fasciitis.
-These are very different conditions with very different causes but both can make walking and standing miserable, as I have experienced in my own fight with plantar fasciitis.
+Foot pain and discomfort can come from many sources, but two of the primary causes are nerve pain and plantar fasciitis.
+These are very different conditions with very different causes, but both can make walking and standing miserable.
+I have experienced foot pain through the years in my own fight with plantar fasciitis, and I'm always looking for stylish shoes that don't hurt my feet.

 The shoes in this guide have been carefully chosen to give the benefits of foot comfort and style.
 It can be very difficult to find good-looking shoes that will give some relief to sore feet, and it's true that the more serious your condition is, the more likely it is that you'll need to sacrifice some style for comfort.
-The shoes in this guide are among the best options for a man suffering from foot pain who needs presentable dress shoes.
+The shoes in this guide are among the best options for a man suffering from nerve pain or plantar fasciitis who needs presentable dress shoes.

 Cole Haan Watson Cap Toe Oxford II Shoes